 The research team will ask you a few questions to make sure you are a good fit for this study.
-You are being asked to take part in this study because you have first-detected atrial fibrillation (defined as atrial fibrillation diagnosed in the previous 60 days).
+You are being asked to take part in this study because you have first-detected atrial fibrillation (defined as atrial fibrillation diagnosed in the previous 120 days).
 Atrial fibrillation (AFib) is an arrhythmia (abnormal heart rhythm) that causes the heart's upper chambers (the atria) to beat very fast and irregularly.
 The research team will need to make sure that you are a good candidate for the study and that you will be able to participate for the entire study period.
 Participation in this study is voluntary and will include only people who choose to take part.

-You cannot take part if you are pregnant, trying to become pregnant, or nursing.
+You cannot take part if you are pregnant, trying to become pregnant, or breast feeding.
 If you are sexually active and could get pregnant, you should use birth-control during the study.
 If you do get pregnant, let your study doctor know right away.

 The research team will ask a few things about you and your health.
 We will ask things like your birth date, sex, and race.
 We will also ask about your medical history, other medicines you take, and how your health and well-being affect your daily life.
 The study staff will also review your medical records.
 Information collected may include information about your medical history, vital signs (such as height, weight, and blood pressure), medications, and laboratory data as well as information about the types of health insurance (public or private) that you have.